 Why not treat yourself while you’re in Dubai?
 Camel milk chocolate is one of Dubai’s most famous delicacies.
-Al Nassma is the original manufacturer of this delicacy and still the best.
-These chocolates are available in five different flavors.
+Al Nassma is the original manufacturer of this delicacy and is still the best.
+These chocolates are available in five different flavours.
 You can even get camel-shaped chocolates, which makes for an excellent and unique gift, truly reminiscent of Dubai!

 Where to buy the best camel milk chocolates in Dubai: You can find Al Nassma kiosks at the Dubai Mall, Burj Khalifa, Burj Al Arab, and various other places throughout Dubai.

 An important part of Arabic cuisine is the rich flavour that comes from cooking with authentic spices.
 There is an immense variety of spices to be found in Dubai with influences from all over the region.
 Transform your cooking at home by bringing some traditional spices back from Dubai with you.

 As well as cooking spices, there are plentiful aromatic spices too.
 (Just check the customs rules on spices for the country you are heading to next).